A moderate-magnitude earthquake struck southern Greece. No injuries were reported - ExBulletin

 A moderate-magnitude earthquake struck southern Greece.
 No injuries were reported

+ATHENS, Greece (AP) — A 5.7-magnitude earthquake struck southwestern Greece off the coast of the western Peloponnese on Friday.

-ATHENS (Greece) – A 5.7-magnitude earthquake struck southwestern Greece off the western Peloponnese coast on Friday.
-No minor damage was reported, but there were no casualties as a result of the earthquake, which was felt by residents of the Greek capital and as far away as the southern island of Crete.
+ATHENS, Greece (AP) — A 5.7-magnitude earthquake struck southwestern Greece off the western coast of the Peloponnese on Friday.
+No minor damage was reported, but there were no casualties as a result of the quake, which was also felt in the Greek capital and as far away as the southern island of Crete.

 The epicenter of the quake was under the sea floor near the Strovadis Islands, about 120 kilometers (75 miles) southwest of the western city of Patras, according to the Athens Geodynamic Institute.